ryan-carpenter/Encode-Sans/docs/03-fixing-build-issues/README.md

 With help from @mjlagattuta and @anthrotype, the issue is starting to be narrowed down.
 In my words from that issue:

 > It seems that the values from the `/dcaron` kern1 kerning group are being moved to the normal `/d` kern1 side.
 Things with straight kern1 sides should be in the `/l` kern1 group, but are moved into the /d kern1 group, gaining the kerning values that should only be in the `/dcaron`.
+>
 > Meanwhile, things in the `/l` kern2 group are changed to a `/b` group.
 I can't find any cases where this causes problems, but it's unexpected.

-I wanted to try to diff the `PairPos` tables from the VF and an Extended Bold instance.
+If static TTFs are exported, the kerning (appears to be) correct.
+So, I wanted to try to diff the `PairPos` tables from a static Extended Bold instance generated from the Glyphs source and an Extended Bold instance generated from the VF.

 First, I generated an Extended Bold instance from the VF with: